Tage Thompson

-Tage Nathaniel Thompson (born October 30, 1997) is an American professional ice hockey center for the Buffalo Sabres of the National Hockey League (NHL).
-Thompson was selected 26th overall by the St. Louis Blues in the 2016 NHL Entry Draft.
+Tage Nathaniel Thompson (born October 30, 1997) is an American professional ice hockey center and alternate captain for the Buffalo Sabres of the National Hockey League (NHL).
+Thompson was selected 26th overall by the St. Louis Blues in the 2016 NHL entry draft.
+Thompson played his collegiate hockey at the University of Connecticut.

 Early life

-Thompson was born in Glendale, Arizona, and lived across the United States, attending 11 different schools before accelerating his graduation from Pioneer High School in Ann Arbor, Michigan, after his junior year, at the University of Connecticut's request.
+Thompson was born in Phoenix, Arizona, and lived across the United States, attending 11 different schools before accelerating his graduation from Pioneer High School in Ann Arbor, Michigan, after his junior year, at the University of Connecticut's request.